A guide to buying a property in Dubai step by step

 The Costs of Buying a Property in Dubai

-When buying a property in Dubai, there are several costs involved in addition to the purchase price.
+When buying a villa in Dubai, there are several costs involved in addition to the purchase price.
 Here are some of the common costs associated with buying a property in Dubai:

 Costs Associated With Purchasing a Property for Sale in Dubai